networkx/networkx/doc/reference/classes/index.rst

    ordered

 .. note:: NetworkX uses `dicts` to store the nodes and neighbors in a graph.
-   So the reporting of nodes and edges for the base graph classes will not necessarily be consistent across versions and platforms.
+   So the reporting of nodes and edges for the base graph classes may not necessarily be consistent across versions and platforms; however, the reporting for CPython is consistent across versions and platforms.

 Graph Views
 ===========